 Refer to Course Syllabus for exam dates and times

 - Fall 2022 Exit Testing Dates:

 The DSST is a credit-by examination process which gives students an opportunity to earn college credit for prior learning experience.
 All DSST exams are computer based with the exception of Principles of Public Speaking which is not offered at MTSU.
 For a list of offered exams, visit the DSST web site.

 DSST test fees start at $100 dollars per test plus a proctoring fee of $30 per test.
 For additional details, visit our DSST exam web page.
-The $30 proctoring fee(s) will be collected at the MTSU market place.
+The $30 proctoring fee(s) will be collected when you register for the exam.

 The link to schedule an exam is on our DSST information page.
 Please read over all information before scheduling an appointment.
 Students who wish to have their test scores automatically sent to MTSU need to enter the college code, 8829, at the time of testing.